OSS-Hackathon/IranOpenSourceHackathon/first/README.md

 - You will help improve software that people like you use (apes together strong).
 - You will learn a lot (like seriously, a TON).
-- You will street-cred (which also helps with employability).
+- You will earn street-cred (which also helps with employability).

 <br>